 4. Halloween decorations

 Have you seen those orange bags that have Jack O’Lantern faces or other characters printed on them?
 They become instant Halloween decorations once they’re stuffed and placed in the front yard for October.
 Use your leaves to fill the bags and create a spooky scene.
-Come November use the leaves to…
+But then come November, use the leaves to . . .

 5. Make leaf mold

 Think of this as leaf compost.
-Once the leaves compost down into leaf mold, it’s pretty much pure humus (and smells delightful…seriously).
-It’s not about bringing nutrition to the garden as it is about improving the soil structure (leaf mold has almost zero actual nutrition).
-It’s a valuable as a soil conditioner in the garden as it offers texture and water retention.
+Once the leaves compost down into leaf mold, it’s pretty much pure humus (and it smells delightful).
+It’s not so much about bringing nutrition to the garden as it is about improving the soil structure.
+(Leaf mold has almost zero actual nutrition.)
+Leaf mold is valuable as a soil conditioner in the garden, as it offers texture and water retention.

-Starting the leaf mold process is easy: simply gather as many dried leaves as you can and put them into a circular, wire cage or black garbage bag.
-Sprinkle the leaves some water every now and again and this time next year you’ll have perfect leaf mold for your garden or yard.
+Starting the leaf mold process is easy: Simply gather as many dried leaves as you can and put them into a circular wire cage or a black garbage bag.
+Sprinkle some water on the leaves every now and again, and this time next year you’ll have perfect leaf mold for your garden or yard.

 Want to move things along?
 Stuff dried leaves into a black garbage bag.
 Add a nitrogen source such as composted manure or grass clippings.
-A couple handfuls of compost from a previous pile helps get things going, too.
-Sprinkle a little water in there, tie the end up, and shake up the bag.
-Put a few slices in the bag so that oxygen circulates.
+A couple handfuls of compost from a previous pile helps get things going too.
+Sprinkle a little water in there, tie the end, and shake up the bag.
+Cut a few openings in the bag so that oxygen circulates.
 Now leave it alone.
 After about six months you’ll have a composted leaf-mold to add to your beds.

-Now that you know the true value of dead leaves, you really can un-know this stuff, yanno?
-So fair warning; if you stack those leaf bags on the curb this year, a thousand guilt moneys will descend upon your head.
+Now that you know the true value of dead leaves, you really can’t unknow this stuff.
+So fair warning: If you stack those leaf bags on the curb this year, a thousand guilt monkeys will descend upon your head.